This post may include affiliate links; see our disclosure policy.

 Naked and Famous vs Division Bell

-Both the Naked and Famous and Division Bell cocktails are a great way to use a bottle of mezcal or Aperol, if you have one.
-Naked and Famous was invented in 2011 by bartender Joaquín Simó while working at the bar Death and Co in New York City.
+Both the Naked and Famous and the Division Bell cocktails are great ways to use a bottle of mezcal or Aperol, if you have one.
+Naked and Famous was invented in 2011 by bartender Joaquín Simó while working at Death & Co in New York City.
 He claims it to be a combination of the famous Last Word and the Paper Plane, another modern classic with Campari and bourbon.
-What are the flavor differences between the two?

-Mezcal
+More About Mezcal

 Mezcal is a famous Mexican alcohol made from the agave plant.
 If you’ve had a drink at a bar in the last 5 years, you’ve probably tried something with mezcal in it!
 It’s absolutely worth adding to your collection.
 Here are some notes on this liquor:

-Aperol
+Aperol Aperitivo bottle

-All about Aperol
+All About Aperol

-Maraschino liqueur
+Luxardo Maraschino liqueur bottle

-• Maraschino liqueur is a clear, cherry flavored liqueur.
+• Maraschino liqueur is a clear, cherry-flavored liqueur.
 It was invented in Croatia and is still made there, as well as in Europe and the US.
 The flavor is mainly dry but lightly sweet, with hints of sour cherry and almond.

 • There are several brands of Maraschino liqueur, the most popular being Luxardo.
 It should be easy to find at your local liquor store or online.